go-outside-labs/fake/content/about.md

 * **altcoins**: is an alternative cryptocurrency to bitcoin (e.g., ethereum, Ripple's XRP (nope), and litecoin).
 * **FUD**: short for "fear, uncertainty, and doubt", like FOMO and all those anxieties we all have ("take a deep breath and HODL").
 * **faketoshi**: everyone claiming they are Satoshi Nakamoto.
-* **get GOAXED**: leave your bitcoins floating somewhere else and you might never see them again; you need your own wallet.
+* **get GOXED**: leave your bitcoins floating somewhere else and you might never see them again; you need your own wallet.
 * **HODL**: holding the cryptocurrency rather than selling.
 * **KYC coin**: "know your customer", all these platforms that ask for selfies and verification; you need to own your wallet.
 * **mooning** or **"to the moon 🚀"**: when kids get excited with crypto values rising.